 In addition to limited financial support, there are four major areas in which tech startup accelerators can help you take a company from idea to launch.

-First, working with a startup accelerator will provide critical connections.
 Well known accelerators work closely with angel investors and venture capital firms that are looking to invest in promising business ideas.
 Additionally, “an accelerator can very quickly introduce you to a ton of people,” says serial entrepreneur Michael Wolfe.
 If you are new to the industry, this is particularly useful.
-“By connecting you to a lot of advisors, you quickly become part of the culture and develop a network in a year that it would otherwise take ten years to create,” he says, adding that being a member of this insider network also gives you credibility, which will help with both hiring and fundraising.
+“By connecting you to a lot of advisors, you quickly become part of the culture and develop a network in a year that it would otherwise take 10 years to create,” he says.
+Being a member of this insider network, he adds, also gives you credibility which will help with both hiring and fundraising.

-Third, startup accelerators create an environment — either virtual or in person — that provides informal feedback and guidance on the technology or business concept you’re pursuing.
+Whether virtual or in person, startup accelerators provide informal feedback and guidance on the technology or business concept you’re pursuing.
 These "hackerspaces" are collaborative workspaces where engineers and creative problem-solvers can help you pivot from an exhausted idea or break down a good idea and rebuild it into something even better.
-Many startup accelerators focus on specific types of businesses — consumer services, social media, healthcare technology, etc. — and amass high levels of expertise within their accelerator.
+Many startup accelerators focus on specific types of businesses — consumer services, social media, healthcare technology — and amass high levels of expertise within their accelerator.

-Finally, you gain access to physical space and the camaraderie it provides.
 While this wasn’t possible during the pandemic, more entrepreneurs are now taking advantage of open co-working spaces, offices, conference rooms, workbenches and other facilities.
-Not only is it nice to have the space, but you also benefit from the emotional support that comes from being alongside other team members from different projects.
+Not only is it nice to have the space, but you can also benefit from the emotional support that comes from being alongside other team members from different projects.
 Everyone is facing very similar challenges, and you can help one another by bouncing ideas around and engaging with CEOs and alumni.

 How to apply for a startup accelerator

 Leading accelerator programs only accept 1% to 3% of the thousands of entrepreneurs who apply every year.
 The challenge is making your application stand out by being exceptionally clear and concise.
 Whatever you say, speak in terms of the value your company is providing.
-Don’t list product features like, “Google Search lets you find websites and things online, Google Maps can help you get places, Google videos can help you find videos, Google Flights helps you get cheap travel…and so on.”
-Instead state a more compelling benefit, "Google organizes the world's information to give you instant access whatever knowledge you need.”
+Don’t list product features.
+Instead, state a more compelling benefit.

 Second, you need to sell your vision of this future.
-Share your thoughts on why this is such a compelling and exciting opportunity that you chose to pursue the startup path, even given the inherent risks.
-Like all investors, startup accelerators want to believe in you but they are reviewing several hundred applications at once so you need to keep them interested by being concise.
+Share your thoughts on why this is such a compelling and exciting opportunity that led you to pursue the startup path, even given the inherent risks.
+Like all investors, startup accelerators want to believe in you, but they are reviewing several hundred applications at once.
+Be concise to keep them interested!

 Overly wordy or buzzword-filled applications will get passed over for a lack of clarity.
 Keep your application focused and easy to follow.
-Doing so will help you move on to speak with the accelerator investment board, which will give you another opportunity to demonstrate that you have a viable product and a team that can make your pitch a reality.
-Dropbox’s 2007 accelerator application for Y Combinator is a good example to follow.
+A succinct application can help you move on to the accelerator investment board and give you another opportunity to demonstrate you have a viable product and a team that can make your pitch a reality.

 Choose your start up accelerator program